scyth/go-webproject/README.md

 It is not a Go package that you can import elsewhere.
 It is completely standalone application which consists of a native, high performant web server and surrounding framework for application code.
 It is designed to be very easy to start coding with, but still easily extensible, with its flexible modular design.
-Project is actively maintained and it compiles with the latest Go weekly release - which is at the moment: weekly.2012-03-22 (RC2).
+Project is actively maintained and it compiles with Go.1 release.

 ### Features